 You’re in the market for a new smartphone (maybe your first smartphone), but which digital horse should you put your money behind?
 Choosing a smartphone OS is a bigger choice than you realize.
-Thankfully, if you can’t decide whether to pick iPhone, one of the many Android phones, or Windows Phone, we’re here to help.
+Thankfully, if you can’t decide whether to pick iPhone, one of the many Android phones, or Windows Mobile, we’re here to help.
 We’ll break the battle down into categories and find a winner for each.
 Just pick what matters most to you, count up the wins in those categories, and you have a recommendation.

 Led by Windows Phone, all three platforms have gravitated toward a minimalist, flat, fast, colorful user interface.
-The big difference is that many Android manufacturers have added their own user interfaces on top of stock Android and so your mileage will vary.
+The big difference is that many Android manufacturers have added their own user interfaces on top of stock Android, and so your mileage will vary.
 The basic structure with customizable home screens, an app drawer, and pull down notifications is standard, but there’s much more variation on Android than you’ll find on the other two platforms.

 After a major redesign in iOS 7, Apple’s platform is bright and modern-feeling.
 The slick animations as you navigate around give a sense of depth, and it’s easy to understand.
 Under the new paint job, this is still the same iOS that came out in 2007.
 Still, many have complained that the new version of iOS is hard on the eyes.
 There are settings to turn off its offending animations.
-Apple has made further refinements in iOS 8, but the aesthetic remains largely unchanged.
+Apple has made further refinements in iOS 9, but the aesthetic remains largely unchanged.

 App store usability